Attention CSUN Students!

-If you're thinking of transferring course work from another school to CSUN, review the transfer information on this page and in the University Catalog.
+If you are transferring course work from another school to CSUN, review this page based on your class level.

-You may want to take a course at another accredited institution to fulfill GE or lower-division major requirements.
+You may take a course at another accredited institution to fulfill GE or lower-division major requirements as follows:

-Only 70 units from a community college can be applied to the total units toward a CSUN degree.
-If you take a community college course past the 70-unit limit, the class can meet a course requirement and will become part of your cumulative GPA, but no additional units will be earned toward the minimum number of units required to graduate.
+- Only 70 units from a community college can be applied to the total units toward a CSUN degree.
+If you exceed the 70-unit limit, the class can satisfy a course requirement and will become part of your cumulative GPA, but no additional units will be earned toward the minimum number of units required to graduate.

-- If unsure about ASSIST information or to request major information for a school not in ASSIST, contact your academic department.
+- If unsure about ASSIST information or to request major information for a school not in ASSIST, contact your major department advisor.

 Course Repeat Policy

-University requirements state that if you want to repeat a course to improve your CSUN GPA, you need to retake that course at CSUN.
+- If you want to repeat a course to improve your CSUN GPA, you must retake that course at CSUN.
 If you repeat the course at another institution, the CSUN grade will not be forgiven.

-If you have passed a course at CSUN and repeat that same course at another institution, you cannot receive credit for the transfer course.
+- If you have passed a course at CSUN and repeat that same course at another institution, you will not receive credit for the transfer course.

-Credit for work performed in extension or at another regionally accredited institution is subject to certain limitations.
-Please refer to the University Catalog Transfer Work for Graduate Programs Policy.
+- Credit for work performed in extension or at another regionally accredited institution is subject to certain limitations.